NBISweden/toolsinfo/README.md

 After you have registered the tool on bio.tools, the script `_scripts/tool_validator.py` should be used to fetch information from bio.tools and create a YAML file.
-Some information that is lacking from bio.tools needs to be provided to the script in a JSON file.
+Some information that is lacking from bio.tools must be provided to the script in a JSON file.
 For a hypothethical tool *myTool*, the steps would be:

 1. Install the PyYAML library, which `tool_validator.py` depends on.
 This can be done by running `pip install PyYAML`, preferably in a virtual environment.
-The script also uses `urllib2`, which is a python2 module and the script will therefore not work with python3.
+The script also uses `urllib2`, which is a Python 2 module and the script will therefore not work with Python 3.
 2. Create a file `_stubs/myTool.json`, using
    `_templates/toolstub.json` as a template.
-Normally, the tool version does not have to be specified in the JSON-file; the script will simply grab the latest version from bio.tools.
+Normally, the tool version does not have to be specified in the JSON file; the script will simply grab the latest version from bio.tools.
 Sometimes, however, this does not work, and the version needs to be provided.
 3. Execute: `python _scripts/tool_validator.py _stubs/myTool.json`